DUScripts/AR-Ultimat-Damage-Report/README.md

 # AR-Ultimat-Damage-Report

--Copy Raw script and paste into a programming board
+-Copy Raw script and paste into a programing board

 -Link core first

--Then link any element that will serve as hologram positioning
+-Then link any element that will serve as hologram positionning

 -Enjoy!